muratkeremozcan/aws-cdk-in-practice/mycode/README.md

 `cdk synth`

+You can have cdk log more for debugging:

+-v: Verbose -vv: Very verbose -vvv: Extremely verbose For instance, when deploying using cdk deploy, you can see a lot more information about the status of the deployment if you pass in one of the aforementioned flags, like so: `cdk deploy --profile cdk -vv`

 ## [Ch2: A starter project and core concepts](https://www.youtube.com/watch?v=ChUPD-MAjoA&list=PLeLcvrwLe187CchI_3zTtZCAh3TSkXx1I&index=2)

 Goal: Learn about the relationship between stack, construct, and how to instantiate the cdk app.